 I am a qualified counsellor working in Stoneleigh, Epsom.
 Taking the first step to ask for help can be daunting, but together we can work through what is troubling you.
 Currently, I am not offering face to face counselling due to the pandemic, but we can meet via Zoom or by telephone and I can reassure you of a non-judgmental approach to the issues you bring.

 The pressures of life can be immense and sometimes overwhelming.
-Covid 19 has added another layer of anxiety and uncertainty to our lives.
-On top of this we can also be thrown off course by traumatic events, bereavement, relationship problems, family issues, health problems, depression, financial worries.
+On top of this, we can also be thrown off course by traumatic events, bereavement, relationship problems, family issues, health problems, depression, financial worries.
 Feelings of emptiness, anger, loneliness, and anxiety may affect your ability to cope.

 There are often many expectations placed upon us: the need to be positive, succeed, achieve, meet targets, exceed targets, work hard, play hard, eat healthily, keep fit; be a good person, colleague, employee, employer, parent, son, daughter, partner, lover; be strong, be happy... the list is endless and exhausting.

 Life can bring challenges which can be difficult to face alone.
-The Coronavirus related restrictions can be isolating and difficult to manage.
 I believe that Talking Therapy offers an opportunity to think about how you approach problems from a different perspective and to voice what is on your mind with a caring, empathic, non-judgmental person at your side.

 Together, in a professional relationship, we can reflect on what has brought you to this moment, what your pressures are and how to move forward.